hlship/cli-tools/README.md

 so `bb remote ls -lR` will work, and `-lR` will be an string in the `args` seq.

-### Arities

-`deftask` defines a function with three arities:

-- 0: Referenced from `bb.edn`, delegates to the 2-arity, passing the
-     current Babashka task and command line arguments.
-- 2: Parses command line arguments and then either reports errors, or passes the task map to the 1-arity
-- 1: Destructures the task map to local symbols and implements the body of the function
+## Testing

-When writing tests for your tasks, you may want to directly invoke the 1-arity version, passing a map with keys :options and :arguments.
+Normally, the function defined by `defcommand` is passed a seq of strings, from `*command-line-args*`; it then parses this into a map with keys :options and :arguments.

+For testing purposes, you can bypass the parsing, and just pass a map to the function.

+You may need to mock out `net.lewisship.cli/print-summary` if your command invokes it, as that relies on some additional, non-documented, keys to be present in the command map.

+Finally, validation errors normally print a command summary and then call `System/exit`, which is problematic for tests;
+`net.lewisship.cli/set-prevent-exit!` can convert those cases to instead throw an exception, which can be caught by tests.

 ## License

-`bb-tasks` is (c) 2022-present Howard M. Lewis Ship.
+`bb-commands` is (c) 2022-present Howard M. Lewis Ship.

 It is released under the terms of the Apache Software License, 2.0.